 - Kindness Role Playing: Children need practice being kind, especially if these examples are not evident in their lives.
 Give them simple scenarios they can act out or play a kindness game using Kindness Cards.

 - Make it an occasion worth celebrating: Make a point yearly to celebrate “National Kindness Day” (February 17th).
-Here is a lesson plan to give you some ideas.
+Here is a plan to encourage acts of kindness for kids.

 - For more information and resources, check out the educator resources page at randomactsofkindness.org.
 There are tons of resources there for each child in your room.